5th May 2021

 The roof terraces have been designed to enhance biodiversity and provide an amenity for the residents, creating a “green oasis”, with semi-open winter gardens to facilitate all year round and all-weather use.

-Grand Canal Harbour is one of the six sites forming the Castle Portfolio, Ireland’s largest available PRS portfolio, comprising approximately 2,000 apartments and duplexes distributed across Dublin due for delivery between July 2021 and March 2024.
+Grand Canal Harbour is one of several residential developments in the DUBLIV Portfolio, comprising approximately 3,000 apartments and duplexes distributed across Dublin due for delivery between July 2021 and March 2024.

 Marlet CEO Pat Crean said “We are delighted that AIG is supporting us on this exciting and transformative development which will deliver much needed supply to the Dublin housing market.
 All the indications are that demand for housing in Dublin will accelerate as the economy continues to rebound from the impact of the pandemic.
 It is crucial that we find solutions to the complex issues that are impacting housing supply so that the city can meet this demand over the coming years.”